wheelercj/emailer/README.md

 **contacts_.load** - Loads contacts from a string.
 By default, each contact must be on its own line and must contain the comma-separated data specified in the Contact class (in contacts_.py).
 A filter predicate can be provided to filter out some contacts.

 **emailer.create_email_message** - Creates an email message object.
-By default, email subjects and attachment paths are saved to a local sqlite3 database file named `unique_strings.db`, and every subject and attachment path must be unique (an exception will be raised if a subject or attachment path is reused).

 **emailer.draft** - Creates a draft email using an email message object.

 **emailer.send** - Creates and sends an email using an email message object.
 By default, the email's send time, subject, and recipient(s) are logged to a file named `sent.log`.

 **emailer.assert_unique** - Asserts that the given text has not been used before with the given key.
+Given strings are saved to a local sqlite3 database file named `unique_strings.db`.
+If the same two strings are given again, an exception is raised.

 **emailer.log** - Logs the current time and the recipient(s) and subject of an email message object.